karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 ---
-title: "Back to .NET basics: How you should be using HttpClient"
+title: "Back to .NET basics: How to properly use HttpClient"
 date: 2023-08-02T10:07:52+02:00
 draft: true
-tags: ["dotnet", "networking", "http", "basics"]
+tags: ["dotnet", "networking", "http", "netstat", "basics"]
-description: "In this post, we will explore several real-world scenarios where HttpClient is employed.
+description: "In this post, we will explore a few common scenarios where HttpClient is employed.
 For each scenario, we will discuss the reasons behind its proper or improper usage, using the help of the netstat command."
 ---

 > **Just show me the code!**